novalabsxyz/libhelium/README.md

 requirements
 ============

-libhelium depends on [libuv](https://github.com/joyent/libuv) (>= 0.11.29) for cross-platform network functionality.
+libhelium depends on [libuv](https://github.com/joyent/libuv) (>= 0.11.29) for cross-platform network functionality and OpenSSL (>= 1.0.1) for required cipher suites.
+Optional unit test infrastructure is provided by [cunit](http://cunit.sourceforge.net).

 ## OS X

-You'll need cmake, libuv and libcrypto (a newer one than the system OS X).
+You'll need cmake, libuv and openssl (please note that the OpenSSL included with Darwin will *not* work).
 Assuming you have [Homebrew](http://brew.sh) installed:

 ```
 brew install cmake